-1,278 foraminifera were picked, imaged and identified to the morphospecies level for this study (Supplemental Figure 1).
-718 specimens representing 17 morphospecies were successfully extracted for both two- and three-dimensional size metrics (i.e., surface area and volume), and are the focus of the statistical analyses presented here.
+A total of 1278 foraminifera were picked, imaged, and identified to the morphospecies level for this study (Fig. S1).
+In total, 718 specimens representing 17 morphospecies were successfully extracted for both two- and three-dimensional size metrics (i.e., surface area and volume), and are the focus of the statistical analyses presented here.
 Of the 17 morphospecies, 7 species occur in 3 or more localities and 10 occur in 2 or more localities, allowing us to examine variation within morphospecies across environments.

-3.1 Factors influencing porosity in core top samples
+3.1 Factors influencing porosity in core-top samples

-In the original exploratory analyses (Supplemental Figure 3), six different, highly correlated measurements of test size were examined.
-Using all of them in the random forest models would be redundant, so we ran iterations of the models with three different sets of size variables-two-dimensional area and major axis length, top-half surface area and volume, and elliptical surface area and volume-and chose the set which produced the model which explained the most variance in the porosity data.
-We found that measurements of elliptical or top half surface area paired with volume always produced better-fitting models than the two-dimensional measurements.
-These metrics better account for the surface area and volume disparities between different morphologies that is lost in two-dimensional measurements.
-The elliptical and top-half measurement sets performed comparably, but the top-half set produced a slightly stronger model for the porosity data set, so we used those measurements in all three models for consistency.
-Random forest models were then built with the following seven variables: Top-half surface area, top-half volume, sea surface temperature, morphogroup, ambient oxygen concentration, ambient temperature, and latitude.
+In the original exploratory analyses (Fig. S3), six different, highly correlated measurements of test size were examined.
+Using all of them in the random forest models would be redundant, so we ran iterations of the models with three different sets of size variables - two-dimensional area and major axis length, top-half surface area and volume, and elliptical surface area and volume - and chose the set which produced the model which explained the most variance in the porosity data.
+We found that measurements of elliptical or top-half surface area paired with volume always produced better-fitting models than the two-dimensional measurements.
+These metrics better account for the surface area and volume disparities between different morphologies that